duyp/mvvm-template/README.md

 Comming soon...

 ### Persistence - why Realm, not Room?
-[Room Persistence Library][14] is a part of google's android acrhitecture components announced Google IO 2017.
+[Room Persistence Library][14] is a part of google's android architecture components announced Google IO 2017.
 It provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite, works well with [LiveData][14].

 But, SQLite is not simple, and relational database is not easy for a lot of android developers.
 In almost android application, local database is offen used for data caching only, and isn't center of bussiness processes.